 Everyone needs to be safe when having sex, regardless of who your partner is.
-Below are some guides for maintaining good sexual health; from guides about relationship advice, safe sex tips, as well as where and how you can get access to the healthcare you need as a young person of the LGBT+ community.
+Below are some guides for maintaining good sexual health; from guides about relationship advice, safe sex tips, as well as where and how you can get access to the healthcare you need as a young person of the LGBTQ community.

 Sexual Health Hertfordshire provides free and confidential advice and support on all areas of sexual health including contraception, STIs, chlamydia testing and local clinics that offer c-card where, up to the age of 25, you can collect free condoms.

-YC Hertfordshire provides a range of support including sexual health services to young people aged 13-19 (up to 21 for those leaving care and up to 24 for those with learning disabilities) through our One Stop Shops.
+YC Hertfordshire provides a range of support including sexual health services to young people aged 13-19 (up to 21 for those leaving care and up to 24 for those with learning disabilities) through their Access Points.
 The service is free and confidential and includes:

-Here you will also find information and advice on a number of areas including disability, drugs and alcohol, employment and volunteering at all YC Hertfordshire Access Points.
+You will also find information and advice on a number of areas including disability, drugs and alcohol, employment and volunteering at all YC Hertfordshire Access Points.

 LGBT Youth Scotland’s website provides an excellent section on ‘sexual health’ including relationship advice, safe sex tips, where and how to get your sexual health tested (and why it’s very important!) as well as other informative links.

 Positively UK is a website which offers youth-specific services to those with HIV, run by HIV positive young people.

 Mental health affects everyone.
-If you want to speak to a trusted adult, you can always contact your local YC Hertfordshire centre to speak to someone confidentially who will be able to support you through what might be a difficult time.
+If you want to speak to a trusted adult, you can always contact your local YC Hertfordshire Access Point to speak to someone confidentially who will be able to support you through what might be a difficult time.

 If you would prefer to contact someone online, the following organisations will be able to offer support at a time that suits you, day or night: